-- The proposal is for small-scale business units - Adequate parking arrangements are incorporated. - Improvements are to be made to the A19 junction where relevant and required - There is no significant environmental impact, including noise, on nearby uses - 4.7.1 The purpose built Escrick Business Park on the A19 is a major hub for businesses in the Parish.
+- The size and scope of the business operation i.e. small units are felt to be preferable - Compliance with the relevant development plan policies - Proposed suitability of parking arrangements and improvements to be made to the A19 junction where relevant and required - The likely level of environmental impact, including noise - The proposal having no undue negative impacts on surrounding uses, e.g residential

+The purpose built Escrick Business Park on the A19 is a major hub for businesses in the Parish.
 This development is complemented nearby by Park Court along with The Menagerie and Whinchat Hall which host a number of businesses in buildings that have been converted from their original design purpose and which are presently fully occupied.
 These four locations host the largest number of small and medium sized enterprises in the locality, and along with farms and Escick Park Estate represent the major business generating enterprises in the Parish.
 As businesses adapt to and recover from the effects of the Covid-19 pandemic, demand for office space and industrial units is strong in the Parish.

-- 4.7.2 Although the present business occupation levels of at Escrick Business Park leaves some opportunity for a variety of business ventures to settle and grow here in our Parish, further capacity may be required.
-Over time, according to demand, small scale expansion in these locations or in other suitable similar premises and in suitable locations will be encouraged. - 4.7.3 Directly behind Escrick Business Park are two larger industrial scale operations for clay extraction and landfill that have in recent times seen increasing amounts of HGV movements each week.
+Although the present business occupation levels of at Escrick Business Park leaves some opportunity for a variety of business ventures to settle and grow here in our Parish, further capacity may be required.
+Over time, according to demand, small scale expansion in these locations or in other suitable similar premises and in suitable locations will be encouraged.

+Directly behind Escrick Business Park are two larger industrial scale operations for clay extraction and landfill that have in recent times seen increasing amounts of HGV movements each week.
 These operations along with Escrick Business Park share the same entrance and exit in and out of the site onto the A19.
 There are major concerns at the amount of traffic these uses generate and recent planning approvals for long term extraction and filling operations in these locations will exacerbate this further.
 Any future business expansion in this area must be for uses that do not generate large amounts of HGV traffic but would be suitable for small business use.
 If a further phase of development of business is to be developed in this location, improvements to the intersection with the A19 must be provided as a condition of approval.